kulcsarrudolf/pasztor.at/content/blog/2019-11-19-docker-for-beginners.md

 slug: docker-for-beginners
 date: "2019-11-19T00:00:00Z"
 publishDate: "2019-11-19T00:00:00Z"
-excerpt: There are a million Docker tutorials out on the Internet, but few explain what's actually going on behind the scenes when you issue your first commands.
+summary: There are a million Docker tutorials out on the Internet, but few explain what's actually going on behind the scenes when you issue your first commands.
 So let's take a look!
-fbimage: /assets/img/docker-for-beginners.png
+fbimage: posts/docker-for-beginners.png
-googleimage: /assets/img/docker-for-beginners.png
+googleimage: posts/docker-for-beginners.png
-preview: /assets/img/docker-for-beginners.jpg
+preview: posts/docker-for-beginners.jpg
 sharing:
   discord: '@everyone New post: Getting started with Docker for the Inquisitive Mind'
   facebook: 'New post: Getting started with Docker for the Inquisitive Mind'